Aliiatt/Projects-/devops/hands-on/Prometheus-Grafana/S1-01-Installing-prom-grafana-on-ec2/Readme.md

 - Click the graph title, then click "Edit".

-- Under the "Metrics" tab, select your Prometheus data source (bottom right).
+- Under the "Data source" tab, select Prometheus data source.

 - Enter any Prometheus expression into the "Query" field, while using the "Metric" field to lookup metrics via autocompletion.